 Step 2: Add Feet to Unit

 Secure peg feet to the base using 1-inch screws.
 Turned wood furniture legs give shapely curves to clean-lined storage cubes.
-Paint the legs the same color as the unit, or paint them with wood stain for a midcentury vibe.
+Paint the legs the same color as the unit, or finish them with wood stain for a midcentury vibe.
 Metallic paint will give the unit's legs a modern look.

 Step 3: Add Closet Rod

 Position the assembly in its desired location, and secure the closet rod brackets to the wall.
-Opt for a wood closet rod rather than a plastic or metal one to make painting a breeze and to easily customize its lengh.
+Opt for a wood closet rod rather than a plastic or metal one to make painting a breeze and to easily customize its length.
 Use wall anchors if studs are unavailable.
 With 1-inch screws, screw the top plywood piece onto the vertical unit as well as the brackets for optimum stability.

 Step 4: Add Small Accessory Storage